Lorenzo-Protocol/lorenzo/x/btclightclient/README.md

 }
 ```

-Upon receiving a `MsgInsertHeaders` message, a Babylon node applies the following
+Upon receiving a `MsgInsertHeaders` message, a lorenzo node applies the following
 verification rules.
 This is a subset of the BTC
 [protocol](https://en.bitcoin.it/wiki/Protocol_rules#.22block.22_messages) rules: